-Here are the 7 Notes that you should write to your children
+Here are the 7 notes you should write to your children:

-2. Lunch box notes.
+2. Lunch box note.
 Another way to uplift our children is to slip them a note in their lunchbox.
 My wife, Susan, and I found that just simply letting them know we’re thinking of them will encourage them through the day.
 Not sure of what to write?
 How about, “I love you,” “I’m proud of you,” “Have a great day,” or “Hope your test goes well.”
 You can even surprise them with a “Let’s go for ice cream after school” note.
-I’ve got some free, downloadable lunchbox notes you can use to get started.
+I’ve got some free, downloadable lunchbox notes for kids and teens you can use to get started.

-3. Post-It notes.
+3. Post-It note.
 You can write little notes to your kids on yellow sticky notes and put them on their mirror, dresser, notebook or anywhere you want.
 Like lunchbox notes, these post-its are just quick words of encouragement to your kids.
 You might just say something like, “Way to go.
 An “A” in math!
 Awesome!” or “That was so nice that you encouraged your brother when he was down.”
-You can check out my Love your Family with Post-Its blog to see how we do it in our home.
+You can check out my How to Love your Family with Sticky Notes blog to see how we do it in our home.

 6. Blessing note.
 There is something inside every child that makes that child crave a good word from his or her parents.
 When we bless our child, we are placing our “seal of approval” upon them and giving them power to prosper in many areas of life, including marriage, children, finances, health and career.
 In addition to writing a note of blessing, you can also have a blessing ceremony.